All Episodes

 I mean, quantum mechanics is digital.

-So they are digital in the sense, and if they deal with real numbers, you can approximate them to an arbitrary position with a digital computer.
+And if they deal with real numbers, you can approximate them to an arbitrary position with a digital computer.

 Look, we can multiply real numbers with a digital computer, although it's not designed for it.

-So there is actually strong evidence that everything which is in the universe, can be simulated on a digital computer.
+So there is actually strong evidence that everything which is in the universe can be simulated on a digital computer.

 We haven't come across anything which can't.